wpo365/wpo365-login/README.txt

 = 3.6 =
 * Fixed issues with loading of Redux dependency in case multiple Redux instance are used within one Wordpress site
 * Removed the use of cookies to pass error information between page redirects and by doing so avoid "Cannot modify header information - headers already sent" warnings

+= 3.7 =
+* Replaced use of array as const to support older PHP versions